department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

       The Decision Review Officer will finish the review and send your case to the Board of Veterans’ Appeals.
 The Board reviews cases in the order they’re received according to the date on the VA Form 9.
 A judge will begin work on your appeal when it’s among the oldest appeals ready for their review.
       </p>
       <p>
       If you suffer from a serious illness, are in financial distress, or have other sufficient cause (a reason for needing your appeal reviewed faster), you can apply to have your appeal Advanced on Docket.
 If you’re over 75 years old, your appeal will receive this status automatically.
-Advanced on Docket appeals are prioritized so they’re always at the front of the line. <br> <a href="/disability-benefits/claims-appeal/request-a-priority-review/">Learn how to request Advanced on Docket status</a>.
+Advanced on Docket appeals are prioritized so they’re always at the front of the line. <br> <a href="/disability-benefits/claims-appeal/request-a-priority-review/">Find out how to request a priority review</a>.
       </p>
     </li>
     <li class="list-group-item">
       <h4>You have a hearing (optional)</h4>
       <p>
         You have the option to request a hearing with a Veterans Law Judge.
 At your hearing, the judge will ask you questions about your appeal.
 A transcript of your hearing will be made and added to your appeal file.
-The judge won’t make a decision about your appeal at the hearing. <br> <a href="/disability-benefits/claims-appeal/hearings/">Learn more about hearings at the Board</a>.
+The judge won’t make a decision about your appeal at the hearing. <br> <a href="/disability-benefits/claims-appeal/hearings/">Learn more about Board of Veterans' Appeals hearings</a>.
       </p>
     </li>
     <li class="list-group-item">